slachterman-g/caip-tfx/infrastructure/ml-pipeline-environment/README.md

 To provision the infrastructure:

-1. Update `terraform/backend.tf` to point to the GCS bucket for Terraform state management
+1. Update `terraform/backend.tf` to point to the GCS bucket and folder for Terraform state management.
+You can use the bucket in any project as long you have access to it.
 2. Update `terraform/terraform.tfvars` with your *Project ID*, *Region*, and *Name Prefix*.
 3. Execute the updated configuration from the `terraform` folder
 ```